Join us for an adventure in flavor!

 Katsu Curry

 Katsu Curry is total comfort food with a Japanese twist.
-Crispy fried chicken or pork cutlet with a rich flavorful gravy, all atop a bed of rice.
-It can’t get much better than that!
+You’re basically getting that crispy, juicy fried chicken or pork cutlet, smothered in this rich and flavorful gravy.
+All of that goodness is served over a bed of rice.
+I mean, can it get any better?

 Katsu Curry is total Japanese comfort food, featuring a breaded pork cutlet along with a savory curry, all atop a bed of rice.
 It's so good!